• Including Equity in Benefit-Cost Analysis

 • Transportation planning and funding decisions often have significant equity impacts; however, few transportation agencies today integrate equity considerations into their transportation prioritization processes.
 Most practitioners and decision-makers sincerely want to achieve equity objectives, but transportation equity can be difficult to evaluate because there are various factors such as demographics, income, ability, geographic location, and travel considerations.

-Building from New Zealand's example, the purpose of this research is to establish user-friendly approaches to integrate equity into NCDOT's BCA processes.
-This will involve the development of two cross-modal measures: air quality and physical health that can be included into NCDOT's strategic planning and prioritization processes.
-As a key component of this research, cross-modal measures will be validated through three hypothetical project prioritization scenarios.
-These scenarios will discuss the potential changes in transportation project scoring outcomes, based on the benefits and costs selected for analysis.
+The purpose of this research is to establish user-friendly approaches to integrate equity into NCDOT’s BCA processes.
+This has involved deepening two cross-modal measures: air quality and physical health, which can be included into NCDOT’s strategic planning and prioritization processes.
+As a key component of this study effort, the research team conducted three case studies, including a bike/ped project (Lions Park to Crabtree Creek Greenway; B172013), a bus project (CATS Intercounty Express Bus Connector Expansion; T171770), and a highways project (Bypass of Ahoskie, H090055).

 Leta F. Huntsinger